Health & Wellness

 What’s Cerenia for cats?

-Cerenia not only treats nausea, vomiting and motion sickness but is also commonly administered before surgery with anesthesia, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+Cerenia not only treats nausea, vomiting and motion sickness but is also commonly administered before surgery with anesthesia, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 According to Dr. Singler, Cerenia can be a treatment method for chronic upper respiratory infections and inflammations, like when a cat has cystitis (when their bladder is inflamed).